 The key to using your PPO plan is understanding how benefits are paid.
 Your first decision is whether to choose in-network or out-of-network providers.
 This choice determines the level of benefits you will receive.

+The Plan utilizes Empire BlueCross BlueShield networks of Participating Providers (hospitals, physicians, laboratories and radiological facilities) who have agreed to charge Eligible Employees and Eligible Dependents a preferred negotiated rate.
+The Fund has these agreements with BlueCross BlueShield networks to help control medical costs.
 You can view and print up-to-date information about your Medical Benefits and Hospital Benefits by visiting www.empireblue.com, or request that information be mailed to you.